StickOnGit/space-frunks/README.txt

 	- I want events like firing bullets and scoring points to be less direct method calls from objects and more of an observer pattern thing.
 IMO it's a flaw that Enemy objects have code like 'ship.score += self.points', even though it's a one-liner and gets the job done.
 	- More diverse sprites are in the pipeline.
 	- Probably a good idea to get the draw methods out of the sprites and into whatever 'one view' I decide to write.
+	- Mouse should probably have a helper sprite so you don't accidentally drag it out of the window.

 12/17/13
 	GAME NOT DEAD JUST RESTING